 Learn About Naturalization

-Naturalization is the manner in which a person not born in the United States voluntarily becomes a U.S. citizen.
-Are you thinking about applying for naturalization?
-Learn about the general 10 steps to naturalization.
-Before you apply, you must meet a few requirements.
-Depending on your situation, there are different requirements that may apply to you.
-General requirements for naturalization are below.
+Naturalization is the way that a person not born in the United States voluntarily becomes a U.S. citizen.
+Are you thinking about applying (PDF, 627 KB) for naturalization?
+Learn about the general 10 steps to naturalization (PDF, 642 KB).

-- Be at least 18 years old at the time of filing Form N-400, Application for Naturalization.
+Be at least 18 years old at the time you file Form N-400, Application for Naturalization.

-- Demonstrate continuous residence in the United States for at least 5 years immediately preceding the date of filing Form N-400.
+Demonstrate continuous residence in the United States for at least 5 years immediately before the date you file Form N-400.

-- Show that you have been physically present in the United States for at least 30 months out of the 5 years immediately preceding the date of filing Form N-400.
+Show that you have been physically present in the United States for at least 30 months out of the 5 years immediately before the date you file Form N-400.

-Certain applicants, because of age and time as a permanent resident, are exempt from the English requirements for naturalization and may take the civics test in the language of their choice.
-For more information, see exceptions and accommodations.
+Certain applicants, because of their age and time as a permanent resident, do not have to take the English test for naturalization and may take the civics test in the language of their choice.
+For more information, see the exceptions and accommodations page on our website.